-Parking policies also have a major impact on land-use patterns, greenhouse gas emissions, and the cost of housing and commercial development.
+Local parking policies have a major impact on communities and the environment, and play a role in the cost of housing and commercial development and how land is used.

 - Sponsoring parking workshops for local governments

-MTC's Value Pricing Pilot Parking Regional Analysis Project used case studies, academic research, policy analysis and data analysis to examine the relationship between parking pricing, policies, and supply and demand in 25 locations around the Bay Area.
-Key findings include:
+In 2014, MTC led a two-year Value Pricing Pilot to critically assess the relationship between parking pricing, policies, and supply and demand in 25 locations around the Bay Area.
+The case studies, academic research, policy analysis and data analysis revealed these key findings:

 - Most locations studied have a lot of unused parking, even during peak-use periods